Helping families reach new milestones

 Selecting the appropriate evaluation depends on the child’s developmental history, current concerns, and the clinical questions being asked.

-When concerns involve multiple areas such as learning, attention, emotional functioning, and behavior, a comprehensive neuropsychological evaluation is often recommended.
+When concerns involve multiple domains such as learning, attention, emotional functioning, and behavior, a comprehensive neuropsychological evaluation is often recommended.
 Targeted evaluations for ADHD or Autism Spectrum Disorder may be appropriate when there is a specific diagnostic question and a focused assessment is sufficient to guide next steps.